 - Bark protects trees from insects and animals.

-We’ve decided on lots of activities that we will do with our trees this spring and summer.
-The book has a full page with ideas for playing with trees and Strawberry loved the ideas!
-This list includes some of those as well as ideas we’ve thought of as we’ve read the book.
+We've decided on lots of activities that we will do with our trees this year.
+The book has a full page with ideas for playing with trees and my daughter loved the ideas!
+This list includes some of those as well as ideas we've thought of as we've read the book.

 - Make a "hideout" from sticks and branches.